rhadiaris/rhadiaris/README.md

 - 🔨 **Dot Connector AI** — A strategy and go-to-market operating system using LangGraph agent chains, structured workflows, and integrations with Airtable, Gamma, and Notion
 - 🔨 **Tools for The Wisory** — A PE diligence scoring framework with six indices, two evaluation vectors, and decision bands built for investment committee prep
 - 📚 Learning Claude Code for cross-file framework maintenance and production deployment from decision logs
+- 📚 Learning LangGraph for agentic and deterministic apps with tracing
 - 🤝 Open to collaborations on AI agent workflows for consulting, PE diligence, or content operations

 ## Featured Projects